celluloid-camp/celluloid/README.md

     cp sample.env .env

-Open the newly created .env file with your favorite text editor and replace the content between `<>` with the values that work for you.
+Open the newly created .env file with your favorite text editor and set the values that'll work for you.

 ### Database provisioning